praggopabon/MME-LAB-1-1/README.md

    - b.
 Hands-on  experience  on manufacturing  fibre-reinforced  polymer  composite  using  hand  layup  technique.
    - c.
 Tensile test of polymer and polymer composites.

 9. **Construction of a Pb-Sn phase diagram using cooling curve method.**

+### Study of an object from Materials Engineering perspective
+* Materials analysis of different components of a dental brace